10 Day Closure on East-West Line (Bedok – Tampines / Tanah Merah – Expo) for Integration Works

 Train Service Arrangements at Tanah Merah

-After the works are completed on 9 December 2025, train platforms at Tanah Merah MRT Station will be renumbered.
+After the works were completed, train platforms at Tanah Merah MRT Station were renumbered starting on Monday, 8 December 2025.

-Eastbound train services at Tanah Merah will use the new Platform A, while the new Platform B and Platform C (formerly Platform A) will be closed for works.
+Eastbound train services at Tanah Merah used the new Platform A, while the new Platform B and Platform C (formerly Platform A) will be closed for works.

 ECID Commissioning Works

-After the completion of works, EWL trains will be able to be launched and withdrawn from the ECID from 9 December 2025.
+After the completion of works, EWL trains were able to be launched and withdrawn from the ECID starting on Monday, 8 December 2025.

 Rail Replacement Services

-Rail Replacement Services will be offered on affected days.
-Shuttles 7 & 8 will operate throughout MRT operating hours.
+Rail Replacement Services were offered on affected days.
+Shuttles 7 & 8 were operated throughout MRT operating hours.

 Fares for the Shuttle Bus Services are equivalent to the distance travelled by train.